 - Don’t forget the vets (whether they’re currently serving our country or served back in the day)!
 Choose from several ways to give back to our troops through Operation Shoebox.
 It’s a grassroots operation that works to send their signature “We Care” packages, “Wounded Warrior” bags, children’s items (to aid in humanitarian efforts by allowing troops to distribute these items in conflict areas) and much, much more.
 Donate money for shipping and goods or items.

-- Planet-friendly charity options are rampant, so it’s relatively easy to find one that speaks to you and your child(ren).
+- Planet-friendly charity options are rampant, so it’s relatively easy to find one that speaks to you and your family.
 The World Land Trust works in a variety of ways to help save habitats (particularly rainforests) and species worldwide, even offering a chance to protect a particular animal or “purchase” an acre of land as a gift in someone’s name.
-The Environmental Defense Fund is another group making huge strides in the U.S. and all over the world, using science and economics to find the most useful and lasting solutions to the world’s greatest environmental problems.
-And, of course, lest we not forget our country’s oldest conservation group, the John Muir-founded Sierra Club.
-This charity’s goals run the gamut from fighting unclean energy choices to connecting to inner-city kids and military families to provide outdoor adventures.
-Your teenage environmentalist might even consider getting involved with the Sierra Student Coalition, a wonderful opportunity to meet like-minded individuals and discover that you’re never too young to impact the future of our world.

 - Humanitarian charities are another great way to reach out and help individuals in need.
 It’s important to realize that by empowering women and girls, in particular, and providing practical resources for them to flourish, in turn they will impart their knowledge to future generations.
 It’s a beautiful cycle, in addition to pulling women out of dire situations.
 Such groups as Equality Now and CARE provide wonderful opportunities to do just that.